timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 041-CONSUMER CREDIT PROTECTION/SUBCHAPTER III-CREDIT REPORTING AGENCIES/SUBCHAPTER III-CREDIT REPORTING AGENCIES.md

 #### (a) In general
 * Subject to subsection (c), any consumer reporting agency may furnish a consumer report under the following circumstances and no other:

-  * (1) In response to the order of a court having jurisdiction to issue such an order, or a subpoena issued in connection with proceedings before a Federal grand jury.
+  * (1) In response to the order of a court having jurisdiction to issue such an order, a subpoena issued in connection with proceedings before a Federal grand jury, or a subpoena issued in accordance with section 5318 of title 31 or section 3486 of title 18.

   * (2) In accordance with the written instructions of the consumer to whom it relates.